-The needs of the impatient shopper are driving similar changes in-store, as the use of smart checkout technology becomes widespread, Saunter says.
+technology becomes widespread, Saunter says.
 Amazon broke new ground with its cashier-less Amazon Go concept stores last year, she notes.

-Saunter uses Dirty Lemon, a DTC-born functional beverage brand from the U.S., as an example of a company that's following suit with Amazon.
+Saunter uses Dirty Lemon, a DTC-born functional as well as free shipping from Joe Fresh and Shoppers similar changes in-store, as the use of smart checkout beverage brand from the U.S., as an example of a company that's following suit with Amazon.
 Customers who visit the store can grab one of its beverages from the fridge and leave without ever swiping a device.
 Instead, they're asked to text the details of their purchase to a customer rep, who then charges the order to their credit card.
 Initiatives like these eliminate transaction pain points and are ultimately about "trusting and also empowering the consumer," she says.
 "It's also giving them the level of service that they want."